Finding the Lessons

 "Castrating Our Customs," Rev. Adam J. Copeland, Day 1, 2012.

-Now this is a great passage.
-It only comes up once every three years so it is the time to preach it.
+Now, this is a great passage.
+It only comes up once every three years, so it is time to preach it.
 You will get "abiding" passages from John a bit more.

 First, it is a missional story.
 Why?
 Because Philip is sent out.
 He goes where God tells him to go.
 Sometimes people say, "What does missional mean anyway?"
-And, people like to try and make a church congregation's work inside the building missional.
-Well, that isn't what it means and you can't be missional if you stay inside the church.
+People also like to try to make a church congregation's work inside the building missional.
+Well, that isn't what it means, and you can't be missional if you stay inside the church.
 Missional means to go outside the church, to go outside the boundaries of religious norms, to go.
-This is a missional story so don't preach about work Christians need to do inside the church.
-This is a story that is about going out.
+This is a missional story, so don't preach about the work Christians need to do inside the church.
+This is a story about going out.

 So, Philip goes out.
-He heads into the wilderness, outside of Jerusalem.
+He heads into the wilderness outside of Jerusalem.
 This is important!
-He doesn't just go out and then travels along to his friend's home.
+He doesn't just go out and then travel to his friend's home.
 He is invited by God to go to the very place where robbers and evil and the devil dwell.
-Go out to that road that does down.
+Go out to that road that goes down.
 It goes down from the holy place to the lowly place.
-That place you don't think anything good can come out of...that place that you don't walk alone...that place that you have heard stories about.
+That place you don't think anything good can come out of...that place you don't walk alone...that place you have heard stories about.
 Philip gets up and goes.
 Literally, "he got up and went."

 As he comes along the road he meets an Ethiopian eunuch.
-Don't get tripped over this business about him being a court official just yet.
+Don't get tripped over this business about him being a court official.
 Let's parse this bit out...
 He is Ethiopian.
 He was a foreigner and a Jew.
-He was reading the scriptures and the text said he came to worship.
+He was reading the scriptures, and the text said he came to worship.
 Travel to Jerusalem for religious reasons was more common than trade.
-But, he was on his way because of Candace the queen and he was the treasurer.
+But he was on his way because of Candace, the queen, and he was the treasurer.
 He is on his way home and stopped by the side of the road.

 So here we are with a few types of importance regarding our conversation.
-Philip is sent to meet someone who is not a follower of Jesus, who is from another country.
-And, the spirit sends Philip to join "it".
+Philip is sent to meet someone who is not a follower of Jesus and from another country.
+And the spirit sends Philip to join "it".
 This is important too.
-Because while he was a treasurer and a jew and a member of the court...he was not considered a part of the community.
+While he was a treasurer a jew, and a member of the court...he was not considered a part of the community.
 Why?
-Because they could have no heir and therefore had no loyalties.
+Because they could have no heirs and, therefore, no loyalties.
 They made good servants, slaves, and advisors because of this.
 So, the Ethiopian eunuch is more of an "it" than a "he".
-Eunuchs are mentioned several times in the bible and you may very well not have known that at all.
-In fact, they are mentioned in both Esther and Isaiah...and maybe others though those are debated.
+Eunuchs are mentioned several times in the bible, and you may not have known that at all.
+In fact, they are mentioned in both Esther and Isaiah...and maybe others, though those are debated.

-So, what people reading the passage may think is that the Eunuch is reading from Isaiah and because we are in the Easter season he is reading about the suffering servant which we have been steeped in over the last few weeks.
-We see in fact that he is reading from the part about how the sheep will take on the suffering without a word.
+So, people reading the passage may think that Eunuch is reading from Isaiah.
+Because we are in the Easter season, he is reading about the suffering servant, which we have been steeped in over the last few weeks.
+We see, in fact, that he is reading from the part about how the sheep will take on the suffering without a word.

 “Like a sheep he was led to the slaughter, and like a lamb silent before its shearer, so he does not open his mouth.
 In his humiliation justice was denied him.
 Who can describe his generation?
 For his life is taken away from the earth.”